MrNeRF/gaussian-splatting-cuda/README.md

       The derivation appears to be accurate, as confirmed by a comparison with a Python implementation.
 The transition to our custom Adam implementation is still underway, but I hope to complete it by tomorrow.
     - Bug fixing :(

-## 🚫 Commercial Use Disclaimer

-The materials, code, and assets within this repository are intended solely for educational, training, or research purposes.
-They may not be utilized for commercial activities without explicit authorization.
-Any unauthorized commercial usage, distribution, or licensing of this repository's content is strictly forbidden.
-I am not the license holder for the original implementation.
-This is derived work.
-For detailed terms, please refer to the license section.

 ## About this Project
 This project is a derivative of the original Gaussian-Splatting software and is governed by the Gaussian-Splatting License, which can be found in the LICENSE file in this repository.
 The original software was developed by Inria and MPII.